scieloorg/Web/docs/processing.rst

 CrossRef - Display DOI on SciELO Website
 ========================================

-This processing generates, for each journals issue, one database which is used by SciELO Website to display the articles DOI.
+This processing generates one database of DOI data for each journal issue in bases-work/doi and join all these database in one single database: bases/doi/doi, which is used by SciELO Website to display the articles DOI.

 Input: crossref_DOIReport database